When we love our work

 Even fulfilling work requires healthy boundaries to prevent burnout

 And yet even while enthusiastically embracing our work we can inadvertently stretch, or even abandon, the very boundaries we need for self-care, rejuvenation, perspective and balance.
 And this creates an opening for burnout.

 Our ‘above and beyond’ approach to our work, our attitude and commitment to it can easily sweep up our personal boundaries, values and even our identity into the flow, functions and directives of the work itself.
 Fulfilling work that we were once personally and deeply connected to and motivated by can slowly become work dominated by external “shoulds”.
 These include uncompromising directives to do better, work harder, be more efficient, be more productive, make no mistakes, be the best, be at the top of one’s game, be perfect.
 A sure route towards burnout.

 Healthy boundaries are appropriate and necessary in any work we are engaged in.
 So too is tending compassionately to those boundaries by being aware of the shifts taking place in our energy, emotions, relationships, attitudes and behaviors.
 Without clear demarcations for time away from work, time to engage in other activities, time to connect with our relationships, time to rest and relax, time to process the day, time to be quiet and reflect, time for physical exercise and nourishment, time to feel our lives and the value of what we are doing, we endanger the very work we love and open ourselves to burnout.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about customized 3 session coaching packages please contact her at email@example.com
+She supports clients as they step through experiences of burnout and helps them to create personally empowered strategies for burnout prevention.
+To inquire about customized 3 session coaching packages please contact her at firstname.lastname@example.org